 Around the country, AAPI owned and operated businesses have suffered the backlash of xenophobia for well over a year.
-I had the opportunity to talk with several business owners about the uplifting residents in Las Vegas, the city's allure, and ways to support the AAPI community and businesses.
+I had the opportunity to talk with several business owners in 2021 about the uplifting residents in Las Vegas, the city's allure, and ways to support the AAPI community and businesses.
 (Special thank you to Philip Tzeng and Ayumi Koga for their assistance and translations!)

 Why Las Vegas?